Partners

 To learn more about how you can support ICIC, please email Liz Pugh, Director of Development.

 Our corporate, foundation, and individual partners have one thing in common: an unwavering commitment to helping under-resourced communities and small businesses thrive.
-ICIC collaborates with fortune 500 companies, anchor institutions, and local stakeholders to advance knowledge of underserved economies and the strategies that inform local economic policy.
+ICIC collaborates with Fortune 500 companies, anchor institutions, and local stakeholders to facilitate private sector investment, create opportunities for small businesses, and advance knowledge of underserved economies and the strategies that inform local economic policy.

 NATIONAL SUSTAINING PARTNERS

-ICIC leads the application and selection process for Goldman Sachs 10,000 Small Businesses, a $500 million investment to help small businesses create jobs and economic opportunity by providing them with greater access to business education, financial capital, and business support services.
+ICIC serves as the outreach and recruitment partner and leads the application and selection process for Goldman Sachs 10,000 Small Businesses, a $500 million investment to help small businesses create jobs and economic opportunity by providing them greater access to business education, financial capital, and business support services.

 Kaiser Permanente

-Kaiser Permanente has partnered with ICIC on our Inner City Capital Connections (ICCC) program to realize Kaiser’s vision for improved wellness outcomes through economic empowerment.
+Kaiser Permanente has partnered with ICIC on our Inner City Capital Connections (ICCC) program and our ICIC Alumni Network (ICAN) to realize Kaiser’s vision for improved wellness outcomes through economic empowerment.

-Santander and ICIC have partnered together to launch Cultivate Small Business, an innovative program linking small business resources to a regional cluster, designed to help early-stage entrepreneurs in low-income neighborhoods build and sustain their businesses, with a focus on women-, minority-, and immigrant-owned businesses in food-related industries.
-Santander also partners with ICIC on other Urban Business Initiatives, including the Inner City 100 and the Inner City Capital Connections (ICCC) program.
+Santander and ICIC have partnered together to launch Cultivate Small Business, an innovative program linking small business resources to a regional cluster.
+The program is designed to help early-stage entrepreneurs in low-income neighborhoods build and sustain their businesses, with a focus on women-, minority-, and immigrant-owned businesses in food-related industries.
+Santander also partners with ICIC on other programs, including the Inner City 100 and the Inner City Capital Connections (ICCC) program.

 Bank of America and ICIC co-created the Inner City Capital Connections (ICCC) program in 2005, which is now offered in dozens of cities throughout the United States and Canada.
-ICCC is the only program of its kind, focused on teaching small businesses in economically-distressed areas how to raise capital and facilitate connections with interested investors.
-As a result of their long-term partnership, Bank of America and ICIC have helped more than five thousand under-resourced companies who are engines of economic growth in their communities
+ICCC is the only program of its kind, focused on teaching small businesses in economically distressed areas how to raise capital and facilitate connections with interested investors.
+As a result of their long-term partnership, Bank of America and ICIC have thousands of under-resourced companies that are engines of economic growth in their communities.

-FedEx has partnered with ICIC to create a robust Inner City Capital Connections (ICCC) site in Memphis as well as bringing the program back to Dallas, helping FedEx realize its vision for empowering entrepreneurs and creating employment pathways for the underserved.
-FedEx also partners with ICIC on the Inner City 100 program that recognizes and celebrates fast-growing companies whose success illuminates the competitive advantages of locating within the inner city, including presenting the annual FedEx Champion of Global Entrepreneurship Award.
+FedEx has partnered with ICIC to create a robust Inner City Capital Connections (ICCC) site in Memphis and bring the program back to Dallas and Miami, helping FedEx realize its vision for empowering entrepreneurs and creating employment pathways for the underserved.
+FedEx also partners with ICIC on the Inner City 100 program that recognizes and celebrates fast-growing companies whose success illuminates the competitive advantages of locating in an under-resourced community, including presenting the annual FedEx Champion of Global Entrepreneurship Award.

-With Regions’ support, ICIC has brought the Inner City Capital Connections (ICCC) program to Birmingham, Memphis, St. Louis, Tampa Bay, Atlanta, Houston, Indianapolis, and Nashville over the last several years.
+With Regions’ support, ICIC has brought the Inner City Capital Connections (ICCC) program to Birmingham, Memphis, St. Louis, Tampa Bay, Atlanta, Houston, Indianapolis, Nashville, Miami, and Dallas over the last several years.
 By providing local entrepreneurs with access to capital, education, and resources for growth, Regions is helping create shared value by strengthening economically-distressed small business ecosystems throughout its footprint.

 Robert Wood Johnson Foundation